edge-cloud/www.edge-cloud.net/_posts/2020-05-01-tgw-multicast-intro.md

 ## Source and Receiver Instances

 First setup the EC2 instances that we will use in our testing as the Multicast Source and Multicast Receiver.
-To better understand the how Multicast works, you should create at least one Multicast Source and two Multicast Receiver.
+To better understand how Multicast works, you should create at least one Multicast Source and two Multicast Receiver.
 Also keep the constraint around usage of AWS Nitro instances in mind and select a Nitro-based EC2 instance for the three EC2 instances.
 This blog post will assume use of Ubuntu Linux instances for the EC2 instances and you should install [iPerf](https://iperf.fr/) on these instances.
 On Ubuntu Linux you will do this via ```sudo apt get install iperf```.

 Last, but not least ensure that port UDP 5001 is opened within the [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) associated with the Multicast Receiver instances.
 The source IP will be the IPv4 address of the ENI associated with the Multicast Source EC2 instance.